Thinopyrum intermedium

 Thinopyrum intermedium, known commonly as intermediate wheatgrass, is a sod-forming perennial grass in the Triticeae tribe of Pooideae native to Europe and Western Asia.
 It is part of a group of plants commonly called wheatgrasses because of the similarity of their seed heads or ears to common wheat.
 However, wheatgrasses generally are perennial, while wheat is an annual.
-It has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.

-Trials with intermediate wheatgrass, the product of which is trademarked by the Land Institute as "Kernza", show that it can be grown as a “multi-functional” crop, yielding various commodities as well as ecosystem services.
+Trials with intermediate wheatgrass, the product of which is trademarked by the Land Institute as "Kernza", show that it can be grown as a "multi-functional" crop, yielding various commodities as well as ecosystem services.
 Whereas annuals such as corn tend to deplete soil organic matter and require inputs, a perennial grain such as intermediate wheatgrass can yield crops while building soil organic matter.

 Synonyms

 Scientific names

 Many scientific binomial names have been given to the species Thinopyrum intermedium.
 Multiple species or subspecies have been described based on different morphologies, like if parts of the plants are pubescent (that is, covered with "hairs") or not.
 Here is a partial list of the binomial synonyms for Thinopyrum intermedium: